InsightDataScience/pegasus/README.md

 15. [Deployment Pipelines](README.md#deployment-pipelines)

 # Install Pegasus on your local machine
-This will allow you to programatically interface with your AWS account.
+This will allow you to programmatically interface with your AWS account.
 There are two methods to install Pegasus: using a pre-baked Docker image or manually installing it into your environment.

 #### Prerequisites
 * AWS account
 * VPC with DNS Resolution enabled
 * Subnet in VPC
 * Security group accepting all inbound and outbound traffic (recommend locking down ports depending on technologies)
 * AWS Access Key ID and AWS Secret Access Key ID